madprops/airc/README.md

 `allow_ask`: Who is allowed to ask questions to the ai.

-"all" -> anybody, "admins" -> admins and up, "owners" -> only owners.
+"all" -> anybody, "users" -> users and up, "admins" -> only admins.

 ---

 `allow_modify`: Who is allowed to modify the personality of the ai through instructions.

-"all" -> anybody, "admins" -> admins and up, "owners" -> only owners.
+"all" -> anybody, "users" -> users and up, "admins" -> only admins.

 ---